Mordechai Vanunu: Trial and imprisonment

 Peter Hounam and Frank Barnaby both testified as defense witnesses for Vanunu.
 Before appearing in court, Hounam was warned that he would be arrested if he reported on the proceedings or his own testimony.
 He was allowed to report that he "gave evidence" regarding his "relationship" with Vanunu.
 On 28 March 1988, Vanunu was convicted.
 He was sentenced to eighteen years of imprisonment from the date of his abduction in Rome.
 The Israeli government refused to release the transcript of the court case until, under a threat of legal action, it agreed to let censored extracts be published in Yedioth Ahronoth, an Israeli newspaper, in late 1999.

-Vanunu served his entire 18 years at Shikma Prison in Ashkelon, of which he was held 11 years in imposed solitary confinement, not imposed in Israeli criminal law, nor by specific court instructions to "upgrade" his prison term.
+Vanunu served his entire 18 years at Shikma Prison in Ashkelon, of which he was held 11 years in imposed solitary confinement, not imposed in Israeli criminal law, nor by any specific court instructions, to "upgrade" his prison term.
 On 3 May 1989, he appealed his conviction and sentence to the Israeli Supreme Court and was brought there in a closed police vehicle for an appeal hearing.
 In 1990, his appeal was rejected.
 The following year, an appeal to the Supreme Court arguing for better prison conditions was rejected.
 On 12 March 1998, after having spent over eleven years in solitary confinement, Vanunu was released into the general prison population.

 While in prison, Vanunu took part in small acts of noncompliance, such as refusing psychiatric treatment, refusing to initiate conversations with the guards, reading only English-language newspapers rather than Hebrew ones, refusing to work, refusing to eat lunch when it was served, and watching only BBC television.
 "He is the most stubborn, principled and tough person I have ever met", said his lawyer, Avigdor Feldman.
 In 1998, Vanunu appealed to the Supreme Court for his Israeli citizenship to be revoked.
 The Interior Minister denied Vanunu's request on grounds that he did not have another citizenship.
 He was denied parole because he refused to promise that he would never speak of the Dimona facility or his kidnapping and imprisonment.

 Many critics argue that Vanunu held no additional information that would pose a real security threat to Israel and that the government's only motivation is to avoid political embarrassment and financial complications for itself and allies such as the United States.
 By not acknowledging possession of nuclear weapons, Israel avoids a US legal prohibition on funding countries that proliferate weapons of mass destruction.
 Such an admission would prevent Israel from receiving over $2 billion each year in military and other aid from Washington.
 Ray Kidder, then a senior American nuclear scientist at Lawrence Livermore National Laboratory, has said: